-The ORSA is an integral component of the RMS and it serves as a tool to enhance the Company's understanding of the interrelationships between the business strategy, its risk profile and capital and liquidity needs.
+The ORSA is an integral component of the RMS and it serves as a tool to promote the culture of risk management and to enhance the Company's understanding of the interrelationships between the business strategy, its risk profile and capital and liquidity needs.
 The ORSA considers all reasonably foreseeable and relevant material risks, is forward-looking and consistent with the Company's business and strategic planning.
 The ORSA also allows the Company to test its resilience under different scenarios, that are approved by the Board after a thorough discussion.